 This is a short lesson that shows you how to derive a Dorian mode with the root note as C and also playing it on different positions of the fretboard where you can play this mode.

 I have also included some licks on one of the positions of the mode that will help you build speed.

 We have already discussed the concept of modes in one of the earlier lessons.
-Please do check it out to get an idea about modes before proceeding with this lesson.
+Please do check it out (by clicking the link) to get an idea about modes before proceeding with this lesson.

 We can derive modes in 2 different ways, relative and parallel.

 - In the relative method, a scale is used to derive the 7 modes by making each note of the scale as the root for each mode.

 For e.g. if you want to derive the modes using the relative method, you would take a scale, say C Major Scale and derive all the 7 modes by taking each note on it as the root for each mode, in the following manner,